Daryl Stuermer

-Daryl Mark Stuermer (born November 27, 1952) is an American musician, songwriter, and producer best known for playing the guitar and bass for Genesis during live shows, and lead guitar for Phil Collins during most solo tours and albums.
+Daryl Mark Stuermer (born November 27, 1952) is an American musician, songwriter, singer, and record producer best known for playing the guitar and bass for Genesis during live shows, and lead guitar for Phil Collins during most solo tours and albums.
 He has also released nine solo albums, and tours with his Daryl Stuermer Band.

 Early life

 Stuermer was born on November 27, 1952, in Milwaukee, Wisconsin.
 He cites Duane, his elder brother of two years, also a musician, who introduced him to music by Elvis Presley and Ray Charles.
 As a youngster he became a fan of the instrumental rock band The Ventures, which "really got me going".
 He began to play the guitar at age eleven, and moved into jazz guitar four years later.
 In 1970, Stuermer graduated from St. Francis High School in St. Francis, Wisconsin.

 Career

 Early bands

 In the early 1970s, Stuermer formed his Milwaukee-based jazz rock band Sweetbottom, playing local gigs five nights a week.
 It was during one of these gigs in 1975 that keyboardist George Duke, then of The Mothers of Invention with Frank Zappa, noticed him and suggested his name to jazz violinist Jean-Luc Ponty, who was looking for a guitarist to join his own band.
 After a successful audition, Stuermer became a full time member and is featured on three of their albums released between 1975 and 1977: Aurora, Imaginary Voyage, and Enigmatic Ocean.

 In addition to Ponty, he played on Duke's solo albums I Love the Blues, She Heard My Cry and Liberated Fantasies.